kvetica/KVeticaProjects/GameOfLife/README.md

 ## References

 * cplusplus.com for multidimensional array and other function implementation
-* www.softwaretestinghelp.com/cpp-sleep/ for sleep() function implementation, replacement for recommended
-*           system("pause") function - pause function was not working on my terminal
-*           Also used for solving Undefined Reference errors
+* www.softwaretestinghelp.com/cpp-sleep/ for sleep() function implementation, replacement for recommended system("pause") function - pause function was not working on my terminal.
+Also used for solving Undefined Reference errors.

 ## Known Errors